laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 - Use Native Methods Carefully

-##  Patterns to follow when you have too much overdraw
+##  Patterns to avoid overdraw

 - Simplify your drawables

-- Use 9patch with transparent parts
+- Use nine patch with transparent parts

 - Caution with setting alpha in your views